Ukraine latest: UK issues sanctions on Russian banks | DW | 22.02.2022

 This article was last updated at 13:15 UTC

+Hungary's defense ministry said in a statement Tuesday that it will deploy some troops to its border with Ukraine, in part to prepare a humanitarian response, but also to protect the country's border.

+The statement said, "Hungary's security is the most important, we are reinforcing the Ukraine-Hungary border."

-The most senior US diplomat in Ukraine, the charge d'affaires said there are currently Russian troops on the ground in Donbas in the east of Ukraine.
+The most senior US diplomat in Ukraine, charge d'affaires Kristina Kvien, said Putin's speech Monday was not that of a reasonable man.

+"His outrageous statements about Ukraine and the Ukrainian people were delusional, reflecting a warped vision reminiscent, not of a global leader, but of Europe's worst authoritarians," Kvien said.

 The UK announced sanctions against five Russian banks and three "very high-net worth individuals" including oligarch Gennady Timchenko, who Prime Minister Boris Johnson called out by name before Parliament.